2014 FFA Cup preliminary rounds: Fourth round

 A total of 28 Queensland teams took part in this stage of the competition.
-Twelve Queensland National Premier League teams, plus Murwillumbah, were admitted into the competition at this stage.
+Twelve Queensland National Premier League teams, plus Murwillumbah, entered into the competition at this stage.
 All matches in this round were completed by 4 May 2014.
 Central Queensland Energy were removed from the NPL in March 2014 – and therefore from the qualifiers – after failing to meet licensing conditions.